Vandise/GameClient/doc/images/client_architecture.md

 });
 ```

-With this extra automated layer, our client socket events turn out like this:
+With this extra automated layer, our client socket events from within Phaser turn out like this:

 ```javascript
 this.game.dispatch(fetchCharacters(